neo-project/docs/docs/en-us/sc/fees.md

 # System Fees

-NEO smart contracts cost certain system fees and network fees upon publishing and execution.
+Neo smart contracts cost certain system fees and network fees upon publishing and execution.
 In this section we focus on system fees occurred by execution of smart contracts.
 For information about network fees, refer to [Charging Model](../tooldev/concept/charging_model.md).

 ## Smart Contract Fees